SIP Server

 SIP server configuration

-to allow SSH connections on port 22 from the SIP client machine.
+On the SIP server, use iptables or etc/hosts to allow SSH connections on port 22 from the SIP client machine.
 You will probably want to have very restrictive rules

 on which IP addresses can connect to this server.